tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     HTTPS
     ```

 4. Enter the port on which you want to expose the gateway.
-If you choose `HTTPS`, the default port will be `443`.
-If you choose `HTTP`, the default port will be `8080`.
+If you choose `HTTPS`, the default port is `443`.
+If you choose `HTTP`, the default port is `8080`.

     ```bash
     Enter the Kubernetes cluster port: (443)
     ```

 5. Enter the name of the Kubernetes secret to store the certificate.
-By default, Istio gets deployed in the `istio-system` namespace, and the secret for the gateway certificate is saved to this namespace.
+By default, Istio is deployed in the `istio-system` namespace, and the secret for the gateway certificate is saved to this namespace.
 The creation of this namespace is handled by the deployment of Istio, if it does not exists yet.

    ```bash
    Enter the name of the secret to store the Istio gateway certificate: (gateway-cert)